sweetice/Deep-reinforcement-learning-with-pytorch/More/readme.md

 # More

-This folder records the content of advanced reinforcement learning.
+This folder give you more insights about RL.